xen-project/xen/docs/misc/xsplice.markdown

 Similar considerations are true to a lesser extent for __FILE__, but it could be argued that file renaming should be done outside of hotpatches.

-### xSplice interdependencies

-xSplice patches interdependencies are tricky.

-There are the ways this can be addressed:
- * A single large patch that subsumes and replaces all previous ones.
-   Over the life-time of patching the hypervisor this large patch grows to accumulate all the code changes.
- * Hotpatch stack - where an mechanism exists that loads the hotpatches in the same order they were built in.
-We would need an build-id of the hypevisor to make sure the hot-patches are build against the correct build.
- * Payload containing the old code to check against that.
-That allows the hotpatches to be loaded indepedently (if they don't overlap) - or if the old code also containst previously patched code - even if they overlap.

-The disadvantage of the first large patch is that it can grow over time and not provide an bisection mechanism to identify faulty patches.

-The hot-patch stack puts stricts requirements on the order of the patches being loaded and requires an hypervisor build-id to match against.

-The old code allows much more flexibility and an additional guard, but is more complex to implement.

 ## Signature checking requirements.